 OUR MISSION AND VISION

-A public charter high school preparing students for college, career, and leadership in Colorado’s innovation economy.
+A proposed public charter high school preparing students for college, career, and leadership in Colorado’s innovation economy.

 MISSION